I got thinking about this because I’ve seen a number of people write about anger recently, and it’s not an emotion I’ve ever been comfortable with.

 Anger is a basic human emotion.
 We all experience it sometimes, and it has an associated facial expression that is universally recognized across cultures.
 Yet anger is far from basic in that we often have a lot of other mental baggage attached to it.

 As kids, it was directed more often at my brother than at me.
 I remember times when we were up at my Grandma’s for the weekend, and my dad would flip out at my brother and then we’d have to abruptly go home.
 As a teenager, there was a time I didn’t want to go to some activity that I felt pressured into, and for whatever reason my dad blew up, started ranting, and then punched a hole in the hall closet.
-That’s the only time I remember him acting out physically with his anger.
+That’s the only time I remember him acting out physically.

 What I learned from this was that anger is frightening, both in myself and in others.
-I also had no model of controlled anger that was channelled effectively; what I saw was uncontrolled anger.
+I also had no model of controlled anger that was channelled effectively; all I saw was uncontrolled anger.

 Often, in situations where the more logical response would be for me to get angry, I instead react with my little girl response of crying and feeling afraid and under attack.